 Questionnaire draft:

-Due to the disciplinary, and ontological discrepancy of the term Space Architecture, the SACoS members identified options to replace this term in the professional environment.
-Please review and select the most suitable option and provide written explanation for your agreement or disagreement with the other terms:
+Due to the disciplinary, conceptual, terminological and ontological discrepancy of the term ‘Space Architecture’, the SACoS members identified options to replace this term in the professional environment.
+This goal is to reduce ambiguity, and provide a precise term and definition for the relevant discipline(s).
+Please provide your opinion as to what should be the intended meaning of such a term.
+Please also review and select the most suitable option for a term and provide written explanation for your agreement or disagreement with the other terms:

+Question: What should be the intended meaning of the concept of space architecture?
+That is, what idea should a corresponding term communicate?
+This will inform the formation of a more precise definition.

+Answer here.

 Option A: